Listen to an audio file of this tool.

 - “Can the issue be addressed by my teen alone or do they need to communicate a need, ask for help, or set a boundary?”
 One of the hardest steps to take for many can be asking for help or drawing a critical boundary line when it’s needed.
 You’ll need to find out what those issues are in your reflections with your teen first.
 But then, guiding them to communicate their need is key.

 - Teach assertive communication through “I-messages.”
-When you or your teens are in the uncomfortable position of disagreeing or arguing with another, it can be difficult to know how to respond in ways that won’t harm yourself or others.
+When you or your teen are in the uncomfortable position of disagreeing or arguing with another, it can be difficult to know how to respond in ways that won’t harm yourself or others.
 That’s why teaching and practicing I-messages can provide a structure for what you can say.
 This statement works effectively from partner to partner, from parent to teen, and from teen to teen.
-Here’s an example: “I feel _______________________(insert feeling word) when you_________________ (name the words or actions that upset you) because _____________.”
+Here’s an example: “I feel _________(insert feeling word) when you __________ (name the words or actions that upset you) because _____________.”

 Create a ritual of sharing words of love and care at bedtime.
 Consider that ending the day reflecting on how much you appreciate one another could just be the best way to send your teen off to sleep.

 Step 3.
-Practice to Grow Skills, Confidence, and Develop Habits
+Practice to Grow Skills and Develop Habits

 - Use “I’d love to see…” statements.
 When a teen learns a new ability, they are eager to show it off!
 Give them that chance.
-Say: “I’d love to see you try that in a different way where you get your needs met and no feelings are hurt in the process.”
+Say, “I’d love to see you try that in a different way where you get your needs met and no feelings are hurt in the process.”
 This practice will prepare your teen to use it when they require your attention, and they are tempted to misbehave to get their needs met.

 - Recognize effort.
 Recognize effort by using “I notice…” statements like: “I notice how you stopped yourself from interrupting me.
 That’s excellent!”

-- Hot chocolate breathing.
+- Hot Chocolate Breathing.
 Pretend to hold your hot cup of cocoa in both hands in front of you.
 Breathe in deeply the aroma of the chocolate, and then blow out to cool it in preparation for drinking.
 Do this to the count of five to give your teen practice.
 Then, look for chances to practice it regularly.

-- Ocean breathing.
+- Ocean Breathing.
 Practice making the noise of the sea waves while breathing deeply from your diaphragm.
 Close your eyes with your teen and imagine that your anger is a fiery flame waiting on a sandy shore.
 And, as you breathe life into the ocean waves, they grow closer and closer to the flame to extinguish it.

 - When you are reflecting with your teen about their upset, are there other ways to view the situation?
 Are there other perspectives to consider?
 Though you never want to excuse another teen’s hurtful behaviors, you can understand their thoughts and feelings better.
 For example, your teen’s friend Julie was cruel to your daughter today when, on most days, they are joyful friends.
 You might ask, “Do you know if anything is going on at home or at school that might be upsetting to Julie?”
 Find out.
 What if Julie’s parents have recently announced they are getting a divorce?
 There are always reasons for teens’ behavior.
 See if you can dig further to find compassion and understanding and share that with your teen.